TeamLigers/bug-prediction/README.md

 [Lab41/hermes supplied some code for downloading source code (most of which we heavily modified)](https://github.com/Lab41/hermes/tree/master/src/utils/code_etl)

 Although at some point I would like to get rid of Lab41's and remake it myself because we are only using a handful of functions from them and would like to have everything be my own work.
-Really the only thing we use their code for is downloading repos and walking throughing directories.
+Really the only thing we use their code for is downloading repos and walking through directories.

 ## Licence (MIT)
 This project and source-code are published under the MIT License which allows very broad use for both academic and commercial purposes.